Orick to Weitchpec

 You can ride Highway 96 from Willow Creek, or Yreka, ride in from Oregon via Happy Camp Rd, or take the Bolivian Death Road as we affectionately call the Forks of Salmon.
 And that’s it.

 Bald Hills Road is the only other road that connects over the range to Highway 96, and half of its length has been a gravel fire road in the mountains for decades deterring any interest.
-Until now.

 Our ride begins climbing through 4 switchbacks to the top of Holter Ridge to overlook the Redwood Creek Valley below.
 It’s quickly apparent this is not a road for large vehicles.
 The ascent at first is potholed and poorly maintained although paved, so far so good.
-Road conditions keep the speeds low and these change through the years.
+Road conditions keep the speeds low although these conditions change through the years.